 It is important that Council plans for quality growth including meeting the requirements of central government such as protection of freshwater and productive soils and increased intensification of housing.
-Our development focus needs to be balanced with ensuring our existing infrastructure is effectively maintained, managed, and expanded as we grow.
-Council can influence the nature of growth through our policies and plans, which means an ongoing conversation with the community about what we want to see.
+Our development focus needs to be balanced with ensuring our infrastructure is maintained, managed and expanded as we grow.
+Council can influence the nature of growth through our policies and plans, which means an ongoing conversation with the community.